By: George Mathew

 Some of the major paper-based bottle manufacturers that closely working and supplying packaging solutions to the CPG industry include Stora Enso, Pulpex, Elopak, and Tetra Pak.

-Increasing use of aluminum cans for cleaning products
+Increased use of aluminum packaging for cleaning products

 The use of aluminum cans for cleaning products represents a shift towards more sustainable and eco-friendly packaging solutions that align with consumer preferences and environmental concerns.
 It also reflects the efforts of companies focusing on environmental stewardship while maintaining product quality and market competitiveness.